The opinions posted here are my own and do not represent NYSERDA or New York State policy. They also are not legal advice.

 So what else should we do?

-Sadly, over time our society seems to have warped all political preferences into fundamental principles.
+Sadly, though, over time our society seems to have warped all political preferences into fundamental principles.
 Anything that supports businesses is seen as betrayal of the working class by the left; anything that regulates businesses is seen as communist by the right.

 As a member of state government, I have seen how many critical issues are actually dealt with outside of the national stage.
 I think we should take advantage of that more and shift our focus to more local issues rather than expecting every issue to be resolved in a uniform way nation-wide.
 Maybe shifting this mentality could make people less devastated when their party loses and lessen the instinct of federal leaders to anxiously push through partisan policies as fast as possible before they lose power again.

 In the meantime, though, I remain seriously worried about the federal administration's attacks on the rule of law.
-If we cannot defend our most core political values - freedom of speech, free and fair elections, and the rule of law - then we risk creating a new kind of elite, one based on person-al favoritism.
+If we cannot defend our most core political values - freedom of speech, free and fair elections, and the rule of law - then we risk creating a new kind of elite, one based on personal favoritism.
 That kind of elite could turn out to be even harder to upend or budge and could exercise power far more arbitrarily than the system that it replaces.

 So, I hope that more leaders will become more vocal with their opposition to rule by whim rather than by law.
 And I hope that, before it's too late, enough people will recognize how critical it is for society to have an independent judiciary and to provide access to effective legal representation to those who are politically disfavored at any given time.

-When we really reflect on it, though, I think the truth is that we all have some authoritarian in us.
-If we generally agree with someone's preferences, it can sometimes be quite comforting to let them decide things for us, especially if the decisions are hard.
-And it can also sometimes be a little thrilling to impose our preferences.
+When we really reflect on it, I think the truth is that we all have some authoritarian in us.
+If we generally agree with someone's preferences, it can be comforting to let them decide things for us, especially if the decisions are hard.
+And it can be thrilling to impose our preferences on others (maybe thinking, “they’ll see the light eventually”).
+Supporting or enabling authoritarian leaders can give us both these feelings of comfort and thrill.
+It only really hurts when we are on the receiving end of a decision that affects us or we deeply disagree with, and maybe we can get over that too, if it doesn't happen to us too often.

 To pull this off, responsible elites are going to need to figure out what they are willing to live without to make society a lot fairer and a lot more respectful of others’ views.